• The dental laboratory will create a temporary denture for you based on the impression taken before you have all your remaining teeth removed.

 How much for temporary dentures?

-The cost for temporary dentures depends largely on where you live and if you have insurance or not.
+The cost of temporary dentures depends mainly on your location and whether you have insurance or not.
 Immediate dentures range in price from $1,500 to over $4,000.
 Many people are surprised to find out that they are typically more expensive than conventional dentures.
 The reason is that they are more complicated to make and often require multiple adjustment appointments.

-If you are fortunate to have dental insurance, there are many benefit plans that cover dentures at about 50%.
-As we mentioned earlier, there are also replacement periods and most will not pay to replace the dentures sooner than five years.
+If you are fortunate to have dental insurance, many benefit plans cover dentures at about 50%.
+As we mentioned earlier, there are also replacement periods, and most insurance plans will not cover the cost of replacing dentures sooner than five years.

-Keep in mind that there are additional costs for dentures, which will include X-rays, extractions, and anesthesia.
+Please note that additional costs apply for dentures, including X-rays, extractions, and anesthesia.
 You may also need prescription medications to help with pain after the extractions.
 If you are getting an implant-retained denture, there will be an additional cost for the dental implants and other required procedures.

 FAQ